What Are USDA Loans, and Am I Eligible for One?

 USDA eligibility map

-Step 7 Simply refresh your browser if you want to clear the map to start a new search.
+Clear the map Simply refresh your browser if you want to clear the map and start a new search.

-Zooming in and out on the USDA loan map can give you an idea of where properties that may meet USDA qualifications are available.
+Zooming in and out on the USDA loan map can give you an idea of which areas have available properties that may meet USDA qualifications.
 While USDA loan requirements start with the location of a property, there are many other USDA loan qualifications to meet.

 USDA rural housing loan programs

-Single-Family Housing Direct Loans are called “direct” because they are issued by the USDA, rather than a third-party lender.
+Single-Family Housing Direct Loans are called “direct” because they’re issued by the USDA, rather than a third-party lender.

-Single-Family Housing Guaranteed Loans are issued by a lender but “guaranteed” by the USDA.
+Single-Family Housing Guaranteed Loans are issued by an approved lender but “guaranteed” by the USDA.
 If you default on your loan, the USDA will pay the lender up to 90% of the loan balance.

-Section 504 Single Family Repair Loans and Grants help rural homeowners with very low income pay for home repairs.
-To qualify, homeowners must make less than 50% of the median income in their area.
+Section 504 Single-Family Repair Loans and Grants help rural homeowners with very low incomes pay for home repairs.
+To qualify, homeowners must earn within the “very low” income limit in their area.

 Direct loans